-This is optional if you don’t mind remembering to open and shut the coop each day, or if you arrive home in time to shut the door before dark; especially on those winter days when it gets dark at 4 p.m.
+This is optional if you don't mind remembering to open and shut the coop every day, or if you arrive home in time to shut the door before dark; especially on those winter days when it gets dark at 4 p.m.

 With an automatic chicken door, your chickens are safe from nighttime predators even if you forget to shut their run door or if you arrive home in the winter after dark (as I do).
 We use the Pullet-Shut automatic solar powered chicken coop door.
 I chose it because it is metal, and once shut, it is impossible for a predator to nose or paw it open.